If you are thinking about having a hair transplant, you need to have all the facts.

 You are embarking on a procedure that will last you for the rest of your life – bringing benefits to your self-esteem and body confidence.

-The hair you have transplanted - whether by FUE (follicular unit extraction), the method favoured by Crown Clinic patient Calum Best and Wayne Rooney, or by FUT (follicular unit transplantation, also known as strip surgery), the method favoured by Crown Clinic patient, TV doctor Chistian Jessen- will last you for the rest of your life.
+The hair you have transplanted – whether by FUE (follicular unit extraction), the method favoured by Crown Clinic patient Calum Best and Wayne Rooney, or by FUT (follicular unit transplantation, also known as strip surgery), the method favoured by Crown Clinic patient, TV doctor Christian Jessen- will last you for the rest of your life.

-What is going to be bring you the most benefits in the long-term - a new car or a new hairline?
-We like to think that most of patients realise that it is money well spent.
+What is going to bring you the most benefits in the long-term – a new car or a new hairline?
+We like to think that most patients realise that it is money well spent.

 2 Any doctor can perform hair transplant surgery

 The most important decision you make when embarking on a hair transplant procedure is the choice of the surgeon.
 It is vital you do your research before picking a surgeon who is right for you.
-A great place to start are the testimonials on a surgeon's website.
-You want to be looking for lots of happy patients who have been treated recently - hopefully supported by photos showing a real change in their hairline.
+A great place to start is the testimonials on a surgeon's website.
+You want to be looking for lots of happy patients who have been treated recently – hopefully, supported by photos showing a real change in their hairline.
 It is important that your surgeon is respected in the industry he or she works in.
 Look to see if they are members of respected industry bodies such as the International Alliance of Hair Restoration Surgeons (IAHRS).
 The IAHRS is an invitation-only body representing only the very best hair transplant surgeons in the world.
 Crown Clinic's Asim Shahmalak is a member of the IAHRS.

 Hair restoration is a speciality – and you want to be seeing a specialist.
 The difference a skilled surgeon can make is in how the transplanted hair blends in with a patient's natural hair.
 The very best surgeons make this blend entirely natural so that no one can tell what is natural hair and what is transplanted hair.